gyngwon/anomaly-detection-diabetes/README.md

 2. **Target Variable Distribution**:
    - The target variable shows an imbalanced distribution between diabetic and non-diabetic patients, which may affect model performance.

-### Visualization

-- A bar plot illustrates the distribution of the target variable, confirming the imbalance between classes.

 ## Data Preprocessing

 1. **Feature Selection**: